Email best practices

 Emails, therefore, have a shorter lifespan but are also less annoying to organize and are better for the environment.

-Although we can optimize our messages to prevent this, a 100% interaction rate can never be guaranteed.
+Although we can optimize our messages to prevent this, a 100% engagement rate can never be guaranteed.
 This is true not only for newsletters, but for all marketing tools.

 How to create an effective email newsletter